 - Wear gloves while filling distilled water in the battery.

-- Have a Smartphone reminder at regular intervals that provide you notifications about the water levels.
+- Set a smartphone reminder at regular intervals that provide you notifications about the water levels.

-- Overfill or under fill distilled water in the inverter battery.
+- Avoid overfilling or underfilling distilled water in the inverter battery.

 - Allow the water to leak out of the chambers.